|

 Local AI, no API keys

-FileGrind runs AI models on your Mac using MLX.
+FileGrind runs AI models on your Mac.
 Embedding models for semantic search.
-Classification models for organizing.
-Summarization if you want it.
+LLMs for analysis if you want it.

 No API keys.
 No usage limits.
 No sending your documents to a server.
 Download a model once, run it forever.
 Works offline.